kenstler/aws-ml-iot-lab/Prep_Challenge/README.md

 ![Alt text](../screenshots/jupyter_dashboard_2.png)

-Select that folder, then select the folder "Challenge_1".
+Select that folder, then select the folder "Prep_Challenge".
 You should see contents similar to this:

 ![Alt text](../screenshots/jupyter_dashboard_3.png)